 “I don’t think there will be a woman Prime Minister in my lifetime.”
 (BBC Television, 5 March, 1973)

-However, just a few years later in 1975, Mrs Thatcher defeated Edward Heath and was elected leader of the Conservative Party, and she became leader of the Opposition.
+However, just a few years later in 1975, Mrs Thatcher defeated Edward Heath and was elected leader of the Conservative Party, and she became the leader of the Opposition.
 During the 1970s, Thatcher became acquainted with the ideological ideas of neo-conservative economists – influenced by figures such as Hayek and Friedman, they proposed less government, lower taxes and an end to Keynesian economics.
 This gave Thatcher a strong ideological stance, which she used to influence party policy.

 Prime Minister 1979-90

 Mrs Thatcher was elected Prime Minister in the Conservative landslide of 1979.
 Mrs Thatcher wasted no time in introducing controversial economic policies.
 She believed that a strict implementation of Monetarism was necessary to overcome the economic ills of inflation and low growth, which she blamed on the previous Labour government.
 However, although she was successful in reducing inflation, deflationary monetary policies caused a serious economic recession, in which unemployment rose to 3 million.
 Opinion was strongly against many of her policies.
-In a famous letter to the Times newspaper, 360 economist wrote a letter arguing the government should change its policies immediately.
+In a famous letter to the Times newspaper, 360 economists wrote a letter arguing the government should change its policies immediately.
 However, in true Thatcher style, she refused.
-Instead she stood up at the Conservative party conference and stated: “You turn if you want to, but this lady is not for turning.”
+Instead, she stood up at the Conservative party conference and stated: “You turn if you want to, but this lady is not for turning.”
 It was characteristic of her whole premiership – fierce in her beliefs and unwavering in her commitment.
 (See: UK economy under Mrs Thatcher, 1979-84)

 “To me, consensus seems to be: the process of abandoning all beliefs, principles, values, and policies in search of something in which no one believes, but to which no one objects; the process of avoiding the very issues that need to be solved, merely because you cannot get agreement on the way ahead.
 What great cause would have been fought and won under the banner ‘I stand for consensus’?”